ppetrovtv/pine_script_docs/source/Public_Library.rst

 #.
 Open the script (the script will be unavailable for editing and
    will be colored lighter than normal): |Open_the_script|

 #.
-Click on the *Save As...* button, enter the desired name and save a copy in your
+Click on the *Make a Copy...* button, enter the desired name and save a copy in your
    personal library: |Save_as|